 Attach your main foliage (usually a mix of pine) to some base rope with florist’s wire and then use more florist’s wire to help secure any extras.

 – Use a base rope of pine or other evergreens and arrange it down the middle of your table.
 Don’t make it too wide as you need to leave space for that extra bowl of roasties.
 Then work in some dried oranges, rosehip and pine cones or whatever catches your eye, and attach using florist’s wire.

 – Light a few candles to place in amongst the greenery – use candlesticks to keep the candles raised and avoid any accidental table fires.

 – Tie together a few small sprigs of berries or rosehip and some greenery, and put on top of each place setting – you can even attach a name card with ribbon if you’re feeling fancy.

 – For extra theatre and height, add a vase of festive foliage.
 Keep vases tall so you can make eye contact with your fellow diners underneath the display.

-– Create a base rope of pine (a mix of different types gives extra texture) - or buy one ready-made from us - and twist it around the banister from top to bottom.
+– Go with a garland by creating a base rope of pine (a mix of different types gives extra texture) - and twist it around the banister from top to bottom.
 Then attach your chosen extras.
 Work in layers, building contrasting textures and colours all the way down.

 – Dried flowers look really dramatic and luxe here – think deep purple hydrangea, dried white bougainvillea and rosehip.